 Photographers are often chomping at the bits to visit Paris, but I’ve been living here for three years and I still get overwhelmed when people ask me what to see.
-There is so much can’t-miss stuff, that you almost can’t help but miss most of it, but you’ll do a lot better if you know where to look.
+There is so much can’t-miss stuff to see that you can’t help but miss most of it, but you’ll do a lot better if you know where to look.

 Because so many of you are coming here for the summer and fall, I thought I would reach out to the wandering photographers out there and help you crack the nut that is Paris.
-You know about the Louvre, the Eiffel Tower, and the Cathedral of Notre Dame, but I’m going to try and give you a bird’s eye view of what comes after the obvious, so you can start to feel your way into this amazing city.
+You know about the Louvre, the Eiffel Tower, and the Cathedral of Notre Dame, but I’m going to try and give you a bird’s-eye view of what comes after the obvious, so you can start to find your way around this city’s endless marvels.
 Let’s get started.

 Your Morning Photo Promenade: Montmartre

-Having been a hilltop village for most of Paris’ history, Montmartre has a quiet countryside stillness that is breathtaking in the morning hours before the tourists come out.
+Having been a hilltop village for most of Paris’ history, Montmartre has a quiet countryside stillness that is breathtaking in the morning light before the tourists come out.
 Plaster houses, old-school cabarets and vine-covered stone walls wind their way up to an old town square and the pearly white Sacré Coeur Cathedral at the top.
 You can even find authentic windmills and Paris’ last wine vineyard on Montmartre’s historic slopes.

 Most Charming Market Street: Rue Mouffetard